chadrem/workers/README.md

 Tasks and task groups build on top of workers and pools (explained later).
 They provide a means of parallelizing expensive computations, collecing results, and handling exceptions.
-These are the classes you normally work with in your application level code because they remove common boiletplate code.
+These are the classes you normally work with in your application level code because they remove boiletplate.

-    # Create a task group (it contains a pool of workers).
+    # Create a task group (it contains a pool of worker threads).
     group = Workers::TaskGroup.new

     # Add tasks to the group.